Financial incentives and coverage of child health interventions

 Financial incentives have been used in efforts to alleviate poverty, such incentives may also be beneficial in promoting the uptake of health interventions for children under five years of age.
 This review aimed to assess the effects of different financial incentive programs on the uptake and coverage of health interventions targeting children under the age of five years.
 Studies were assessed for quality using the CHERG criteria and meta-analysis was conducted.
 Results showed low quality evidence on the effect of financial incentives on breastfeeding practices, however, suggested a positive on receiving colostrum, early initiation of breastfeeding, exclusive breastfeeding and mean duration of exclusive breastfeeding.
 There was no effect of financial incentives on immunization coverage.
 Overall, evidence was not wholly conclusive, but suggested that financial incentives may have potential to promote increased coverage of several important child health interventions.

-Both sexes, Child health, Children, Endocrine and metabolic conditions, Female, Gastrointestinal/Abdominal conditions, Health, Infections and infectious diseases (all), Maternal and perinatal health, Neonates/infants, Nutrition, Pregnant/lactating women, Vaccine-preventable infections, Zoonotic and other pathogens
+Both sexes (for groups of both male and female persons), Child health, Children, Endocrine and metabolic conditions, Female, Gastrointestinal/Abdominal conditions, Health, Infections and infectious diseases (all), Maternal and perinatal health, Neonates/infants, Nutrition, Pregnant/lactating women, Vaccine-preventable infections, Zoonotic and other pathogens